pdywilson/jambuddy/README.md

 # LSTM-based monophonic melody generation with harmonic context

 Check out the web application at [pdywilson.github.io\/jambuddy.html](https://pdywilson.github.io/jambuddy.html).
 The web app is created with [CindyJS](https://cindyjs.org/) and Tensorflow.js.
+It deploys an LSTM recurrent neural network in an interactive way for melody generation within the harmonic context of an adjustable chord progression.

 ## Usage